HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/dacc4_spiritclaw/protocol.md

 The client closes the connection by sending the `END` message.
 The server closes the connection when it receives the `END` message or after a timeout of 10 seconds.

-Data is sent as a string.
+Data is sent as a UTF-8 string.
 The string is composed of the operation and the operands separated by a space.
 The server sends the result or the error message as a string.

+The operands are integers.

+Each line is terminated by a `;` character.

 ## 3. Messages
 Here are the messages exchanged between the client and the server :